JensJoschi/plant_model_ibm/README.md

 There is furthermore a "tests" subfolder, in which unit tests according to the GoogleTest framework are conducted.
 The test procedure is also included in the cmake files.
 Alternatively, one can compile the source files together with a main.cpp (in src folder) to create a full executable.

-Because this is work in progress, it currently only works on macOS, and the src/cmakelists.txt refers to local folders (to make it run, change the folder to Users/YOU/plantmodel...).
+Because this is work in progress, it currently only works on macOS and linux.

 ## Dependencies and requirements

 All dependencies are included in the /include folder (ECOLOPES joint model for data containers, nlohmann::json and easylogging).
 The model has no specific requirements to run (< 1 GB hard disc space, < 2GB RAM, any modern CPU), but compilation requires cmake and a c++20 compiler (it is tested llvm and MinGW's GNU compiler, but should also work on AppleClang).
 See USER_GUIDE.md for installation notes.

-**Please note that some further files from the joint ecolopes model (input classes) are included in src.
-They come with a different license and may not be used yet**

 ## Implementation overview